pabigot/embtextf/README.rst

 program can use the preprocessor to redirect unqualified names to the embtextf implementations.

   **WARNING** This should be considered a beta release of embtextf.
-While the functionality is complete and reliable, interfaces and the build approach may change in a future release.
+The functionality is complete and reliable.
+However, public function names, the set of available wrappers, and the build approach may change in a future release.

 Please see the `documentation`_, `issue tracker`_, and `homepage`_ on github.
 Get a copy using git::